-Forgiveness and forgiving is not having to understand, and understanding may come later, in pieces, an insight here and a glimpse there, after forgiving
+Forgiveness and forgiving are not about having to understand!
+True understanding may come later and in pieces, an insight here and a glimpse there, after your act of forgiving.

 Forgiving is finding peace of mind; it is about self, lovingly releasing resistance to the pain of your injury, and it is not so much an act as a journey; forgiving is a choice.
-Forgiving is love’s toughest work and biggest risk; it is love’s power to break nature’s rule.
+Forgiving is love’s most challenging work and most significant risk; it is love’s power to break nature’s rule.

-Forgiving is one of the most powerful acts people can do, and by helping others to learn how to forgive will increase hope and caring in this world.
+Forgiving is one of the most potent acts people can do, and helping others to learn how to forgive will increase hope and caring in this world.

-Forgiving is a spiritual grace every Christian should develop, and is something many Christians struggle with, especially when the offenses result from “deep soul wounds.”
-The joy of being forgiven is only that of a sinner and of this earth; the joy of forgiving is Christ’s own joy; the joy of heaven.
+Forgiving is a spiritual grace every Spiritual Person should develop and is something many people struggle with, primarily when the offenses result from “deep soul wounds.”
+The joy of being forgiven is only that of a sinner and of this earth; the pleasure of forgiving is Christ’s joy, the joy of heaven.

-In prayers, we must remember that all our human forgiving is grounded in God’s forgiveness of us, and all forgiving is a divine miracle, which belongs to God.
-The Bible teaches that forgiving is not a sign of weakness, but of power.
+In prayers, we must remember that all our human forgiving is grounded in God’s forgiveness of us, and all-forgiving is a divine miracle, which belongs to God.
+The Scriptures teach us that forgiving is not a sign of weakness but of power.

-Forgiving is the essence of spirituality because it prepares us for our ultimate liberation from suffering, and Jesus says that the path to forgiving is recognizing our own debilitating need for forgiveness.
+Forgiving is the essence of spirituality because it prepares us for our ultimate liberation from suffering.
+Christ says that the path to forgiving recognizes our own debilitating need for forgiveness.

 Forgiving is difficult to do on your own.
 You need the Lord to accomplish this.

-“And Christ looking upon them saith, with men it is impossible, but not with God: for with God all things are possible.”
+“And Christ looking upon them said, with men it is impossible, but not with God: for with God all things are possible.”

 But forgiving is often easier said than done.